Melissamij/nomade-dreamer-blog/_drafts/what-you-don-t-hear-about-sumba.md

 ![](/uploads/img-0939-1.jpg){: width="3024" height="4032"}

-But he convinced me to go to the Laguna, that it was not the same ...&nbsp;
+But he convinced me to go to the Laguna, that it was not the same …&nbsp;

 We arrive and pay the entrance of 25.000.&nbsp;